ashn-dot-dev/site/src/blog/2024-11-04-dead-simple-testing-for-programming-language-projects.md

 reference@0x100f97200
 ```

-**Unrelated changes can break exist tests!** Say I wanted to add a new warning
+**Unrelated changes can break existing tests!** Say I wanted to add a new
-to the Sunder compiler that will inform a user when they have a function call
+warning to the Sunder compiler that will inform a user when they have a
-with an unused return value.
-The patch for it is pretty simple, but there are
+function call with an unused return value.
+The patch for it is pretty simple,
-currently hundreds of tests (and a few places in the the standard library)
+but there are currently hundreds of tests (and a few places in the standard
-containing call-expressions with (purposefully) unused return values.
-This
+library) containing call-expressions with (purposefully) unused return values.
-small change would require me to update all of those tests even though they do
+This small change would require me to update all of those tests even though
-not have a whole lot to do with the actual changeset.
-This is a form of spooky
+they do not have a whole lot to do with the actual changeset.
+This is a form of
-action at a distance, and is less-than-ideal in my opinion.
+spooky action at a distance, and is less-than-ideal in my opinion.

 ```sh
 ~/sources/sunder[main !]$ git rev-parse HEAD